Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 {% include
 components/figure.html
 url="/assets/images/post/ng-optimized-image-directive-in-angular-15-1.png"
-description=" List of images in html"
+description=" List of images in HTML"
 %}

 This can be costly on low-bandwidth devices when there are pages with huge number of images.